St Michael's Collegiate School: 1940–1999

 Due in part to the onset of the Second World War, the school did not embark on any further expansion until 1953, by which time the school required separate buildings for a junior school.
 For this purpose two adjacent houses in Macquarie Street were purchased in 1953.
 In 1959 a new large Assembly Hall was completed, and not long after a number of new classrooms were added.

 In 1973, 80 years after the foundation of the Collegiate Church of England School, the Sisters of the Church handed the responsibility of the running of the school over to a board, and in 1974 the school saw its first lay principal.

 21st century

 Under new principal, Adam Forsyth, positive change occurred throughout Collegiate.
 New school values of Courage, Compassion and Integrity were cemented as well as a new vision, "To empower every student to embrace the fullness of life".
 Collegiate has also updated some learning methods, with a wide range of new electives such as Marine Environment, and Athlete development.
-As well as this, Collegiate is apart of the Global Online Academy, which enables students to join online classes with students and teachers from all over the world.
+As well as this, Collegiate is a part of the Global Online Academy, which enables students to join online classes with students and teachers from all over the world.

 Collegiate was identified as being the site of abuse of Grace Tame, Australian of the Year, 2021.